Search This Blog

 Pull out tea bags and pour sweet tea into a glass bowl or jar.
 Add kombucha starter.
 Lay kombucha SCOBY on top.
 Cover with a cloth and secure with a rubber band.

-Allow to sit, undisturbed in a dark, warm spot for about 5 days.
+Allow to sit, undisturbed in a dark, warm spot for 5-7 days.
 When taste is just a little sweeter than you want, remove SCOBY, strain tea and bottle.
-Allow to sit in the dark, warm spot another 1-2 days.
+(Or don't strain if you don't mind some dark strands in your final brew.)
+Allow to sit in the dark, warm spot another 2-3 days.

 Refrigerate and enjoy drinking!

 (Remember, measurements can be approximate.
-If you like your tea a little weaker, 2 bags might be enough for you, etc.)
+If you like your tea a little weaker or stronger simply adjust.)

 Coffee Substitutes